LGBTQ history in Pakistan: Modern Pakistan

 In the 1980s, the rules against LGBT community stiffened even more under the sixth president of Pakistan, General Muhammad Zia-ul-Haq.
 The punishment for homosexual activities increased to life imprisonment or even death by stoning as a result of the Sharia Law added to Pakistan Penal Code.
 There was some support for LGBTQ identities in major cities like Lahore and Karachi; there were secret gay parties during the regime of General Pervez Musharraf.
 Ali Saleem, son of a retired army colonel, appeared on television dressed as a woman, and openly talked about his bisexuality.

 The religious leaders of Pakistan have consistently forbidden and condemned LGBT activities as being immoral under the constitution of Islam.
-In accordance with Islamic Law, same-sex marriage is condemned and not recognized as legitimate.

 People in Pakistan who consider themselves to be a part of the LGBT community do not express their sexuality in public due to bigotry and fear of being physically attacked.

-The transgender community in Pakistan is "tolerated" and is believed to possess supernatural power of cursing people.
-They are considered outcasts by society and work as beggars, street dancers & prostitutes.
-Due to Pakistan being a patriarchal society, it is the men who call out to them and against them.
-Religious clerics would declare transgender people haraam (sinful), unnatural, inhuman and aliens and call upon the society to have no connections or interactions with them.
-Transgender teens are usually kept a family secret and are considered a disgrace and matter of family shame.
-They have little choice but to work for survival without help from their families, friends, community or government.

-Pakistan has been known to foster practices like Bacha bazi and/or dancing boys in its northwestern province.
-There are several self-declared vigilante groups who patrol the countryside looking to catch people in the act and punish them.

 Muhammad Ejaz, a paramedic in Lahore, entered the homes of three men he met on the gay social networking site, Manjam, and killed them.
 Two of the men were in their 20s and one was middle-aged retired army major.
 Eijaz stated, "I tried to convince them to stop their dirty acts, but they would not, so I decided to kill them."
 The social networking site, Manjam, has since then not allowed any Pakistani individuals to sign up on their site for security reasons.
 Eijaz was taken into custody by the Pakistani Police, who insisted that he had sex with the victims before killing them.